quaderno/quaderno-edd/readme.txt

 == Changelog ==

 = 1.9 =
-* Merge cart items in invoices and credit notes
+* New: Merge cart items in invoices and credit notes
+* New: WordPress 4.7 compatibility
 * Fix: use last name for people with a valid VAT number

 = 1.8 =
-* Send receipts (simplified invoices)
+* New: Send receipts (simplified invoices)
-* Add just one item to the invoice
+* New: Add just one item to the invoice
+* New: Don't invoice if total amount is zero
 * Fix: error with customers on multisites
 * Fix: negative payments always generate receipts
 * Fix: sometimes transaction id does not exist
 * Fix: sanitize vat numbers and translations
-* Don't invoice if total amount is zero

 = 1.7 =
-* Send gateway info to Quaderno
+* New: Send gateway info to Quaderno
 * Fix: error when customer has not name

 = 1.6 =
-* Compatibility with EDD 2.5
+* New: Compatibility with EDD 2.5
-* Validate EU VAT Numbers
+* New: Validate EU VAT Numbers
-* Request Tax ID to Spanish customers
+* New: Request Tax ID to Spanish customers
-* Hide VAT Number field when customer is based in the store country
+* New: Hide VAT Number field when customer is based in the store country
-* Track different payment methods on Quaderno
+* New: Track different payment methods on Quaderno
 * Fix: syntax bug for certain PHP versions
 * Fix: error with Tax ID when the store is not Spanish

 = 1.5.3 =
-* Mark recurring payments
+* New: Mark recurring payments

 = 1.5.2 =
 * Fix: error in payment date